-Hi there.
-My name’s Tim.
-I’m intensely curious, in both senses of the word: I have a lot of questions, and they say I’m a little on the weird side.
-In my various pursuits, I aim to inspire myself and others to appreciate the wonder of the world.
+Hi, my name’s Tim Gorichanazgor-SHON-iz.
+I’m curious, in both senses of the word: I have a lot of questions, and they say I’m a little on the weird side.
+In my writing, research and teaching, I'd like to spark a little more wonder in all of us.

-I'm working on my PhD, and one day I will be a Slow Professor.
-I also write novels and run ultramarathons.
-Sometimes I write novels about or while running, and sometimes I do research while and about running.
-Sometimes I do other things, like paint and travel, though lately I've been learning classical guitar more than anything.
+I also write essays and fiction and run ultramarathons.
+Sometimes I run while I'm writing, and sometimes I do research about running.
+Sometimes I do other things, like practice classical guitar.

 Guitar: I’ve monkeyed around on the guitar since about eighth grade, but I didn’t practice with gusto until I started my PhD program.
 (Correlation?)
-I recently discovered a love for classical guitar, and now I'm working through the online lessons on Classical Guitar Corner.
+I more recently discovered a love for classical guitar, and I'm studying at Classical Guitar Corner.
 I'm working on Grade 4 at present.